 Whether you're planning a neighborhood Easter egg hunt or gathering the cousins at your house for the holiday, we have a variety of both indoor & outdoor egg hunts to try!

-1. Easter Egg Hunt with free printable clues - this one works in any home with kids of all ages!
+1. Easter Egg Hunt with FREE printable clues - easy indoor egg hunt that works in any home with kids of all ages!

 2. Lego Easter Egg Hunt Mini Figure Surprise - great for Lego-lovers!